 Doors come with weather stripping to keep out the elements and any unwanted critters.
 Unfortunately, this thin rubber strip doesn’t last forever.
 Fortunately, weatherstripping is fairly cheap and easy to replace.
 Go around your home, check for torn, crumbling, loose, or missing stripping.
 You can also install a door sweep at the bottom of the door to prevent drafts.

 Another fun one, although this one might be a little more costly than the fan reversal.
 But if you enjoy changing up your decor, then you might want to look into winter-friendly window treatments.
 From insulated blinds to thick drapes with quilted cushions, window treatments can help keep warm in and cold air out, the perfect combination for those winter months.
 And best of all, you get to update your home decor!

 Windows also let out tons of warm air from your furnace.
-So it’s worthwhile to invest in these home fixtures.
+So it’s worthwhile to invest in replacing your old windows.
 Insulated glass windows are the best at keeping the heat in, and many windows are made with this upgraded material.
 If not, it might be good to install storm windows (especially if your area experiences tumultuous weather such as tropical storms, snowstorms, hurricanes, etc. frequently).
 Storm windows actually go on the outside of your windows, acting as another layer of protection.
 This is good because it means they can be removed come the summer months should you want to let more air in.

 Finally, like all appliances, for optimal performance, have the heating system checked regularly.
 Have ductwork checked and cleaned, clean out dust from combustion chambers, clear out the blower, check the blower belt, check connections and wires, etc. This may be covered by some maintenance policies you have.
 Otherwise, it’s worth paying a technician to do the one-off job annually.